Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA/WA_3_Redacted.md

 Provider agrees to accept an amount that is the lesser of Eligible Charges or the commer Medicare Advantage Rate, minus applicable Cost Shares, and modified before payment as described below.
 Provider agrees that this amount, plus applicable Cost Shares, is full compensation for Covered Services.
-The 7 Medicare Advantage Rate" is the amount calculated based on the rate or methodology stated below for each service, adjusted as described in the notes, and multiplied by the stated percentage.
+The i Medicare Advantage Rate" is the amount calculated based on the rate or methodology stated below for each service, adjusted as described in the notes, and multiplied by the stated percentage.
 Services
-Outpatient Services Applicable Revenue Codes | Medicare Outpatient N/A with Applicable Prospective Payment
+Outpatient Services Applicable Revenue Codes_ | Medicare Outpatient N/A
+with Applicable Prospective Payment
-CPT/HCPCS Codes System and Medicare fee schedules multiplied by one hundred percent (100%
+CPT/HCPCS Codes System and Medicare fee schedules multiplied by one hundred percent (100%)
 When determining the amount payable to Provider, any reimbursement terms in this Agreement that are based, in whole or in part, on Medicare rates, pricing, fee schedules, or methodologies published or established by CMS, shall refer to the per claim payment amounts that CMS and a Medicare beneficiary would directly pay to Provider for the same items or services under original Medicare Part A or Part B. The amount payable to Provider shall not include any bonus payment or settlement amount paid to Provider by CMS outside of the Medicare per claim payment process, unless otherwise set forth in the Medicare Advantage reimbursement terms of this Agreement.
-Unless emma notifies Provider otherwise, in the event CMS changes payment to Provider due to a CMS directive, Act of Congress, Executive Order, other governmental pronouncement, or Regulatory Requirement, the amount payable to Provider hereunder will automatically be changed as soon as reasonably practicable, as described herein, in the amount specified by CMS as a result of such directive or change in law, or in the absence of such specification, in the
+Unless a notifies Provider otherwise, in the event CMS changes payment to Provider due to a CMS directive, Act of Congress, Executive Order, other governmental pronouncement, or Regulatory Requirement, the amount payable to Provider hereunder will automatically be changed as soon as reasonably practicable, as described herein, in the amount specified by CMS as a result of such directive or change in law, or in the absence of such specification, in the